 Use your personal allowance

-If you are taking a salary under the personal tax allowance (£12,500 for 2020/21) and have no other income, it may be wise to utilise the remainder of this by declaring dividends from the company’s available profits, as no element of an un-used personal allowance can be carried forward.
+If you are taking a salary below the personal tax allowance (£12,570 for 2021/22) and have no other income, it may be wise to utilise the remainder of this by declaring dividends from the company’s available profits, as no element of an unused personal allowance can be carried forward.
+This will need to be actioned before 5th April this year.

 Contribute to a pension

-You can carry forward any unused allowances for the past 3 years, assuming you have had a pension in place for this period.
-If you haven’t done so already, you may be able to benefit from additional tax relief by making the most of these contributions.
+You can carry forward any unused pension allowances for the past three years, assuming you have had a pension in place for this period.
+If you haven’t done so already, you may be able to benefit from additional tax relief by utilising these unused allowances.

 Taper relief starts to apply to the annual pension contributions limit of £40,000 when income (inclusive of pension contributions) reaches £200,000.